jerchaumont/Projet-ing-nierie-documentaire/README.md

 # Documentary engineering project
 Our project consists of transforming a play from plain text to html format by using XML and a XSLT stylesheet, with the help of a python script.
 We chose the play _L'amour et la raison_ by [Pigault-Lebrun](https://fr.wikipedia.org/wiki/Pigault-Lebrun).
-The plain text of the play can be foud on the [Project Gutenger](https://www.gutenberg.org/ebooks/26810).
+The plain text of the play can be found on the [Project Gutenberg](https://www.gutenberg.org/ebooks/26810).

 ## Development Context